 Also, they offer expertise in the safe use of dispensed prescriptions.
 They conduct wellness and health screenings, provide immunizations, oversee medications dispensed to patients, and advise patients on healthy lifestyles.

-Pharmacists Salary across Cities in Alaska
+Pharmacist Salary in Alaska Cities

 The table below shows how much salaries pharmacists make across the cities in the State of Alaska: